DataDink/LocMvc/README.md

 by [Mark Nelson](http://www.markonthenet.com/)

-This is a .NET MVC framework package that helps organize and orchestrate localization.
+This is a .NET MVC (and WebForms) framework package that helps organize and orchestrate localization.

 What it is:
 ---------------